GaryChengld/LearningAWS/AWS-Certified-Developer-Exam.md

 * The template is a JSON-format or YAML file that describes all the AWS resources you need to deploy to run your application.\
 LEARN MORE: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/concept-template.html

+* Transforms is used to reference code located in S3 and also for specifying the use of the Serverless Application Model (SAM) for Lambda deployments.

 * In AWS CloudFormation, the default value is overridden if you specify a value for the parameter as part of theaws cloudformation create-stack –parameters option.
 Parameter values you override at runtime are returned as part of the aws cloudformation describe-stacks command, unless you suppress that in the parameter declaration by including the NoEcho property with a value of true.\
 LEARN MORE: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/concept-parameters.html